Dick Irvin: Career

 Irvin began his professional career in 1916 with the Portland Rosebuds of the Pacific Coast Hockey Association and was the fourth leading scoring rookie tallying 35 goals.
 Before the following season, the Canadian government instituted a draft in August 1917 and Irvin was conscripted into the Canadian Expeditionary Force in November 1917.
 Irvin was taken on by The Fort Garry Horse regiment in April 1918 and arrived in England in May 1918.
 He was transferred to France in August 1918 and in October was transferred to a signals unit as a motorcycle rider.
 The war ended in November 1918 and Irvin arrived back in Halifax in May 1919.

 Irvin was reinstated as an amateur and he played three seasons with the Regina Victorias senior club.
 He returned to professional hockey in 1921 with the Regina Capitals of the Western Canada Hockey League.
 In 1926, at age 34, he entered the National Hockey League (NHL), signed by the newly formed Chicago Black Hawks.
 Irvin was made the team's first captain, and had an impressive campaign, finishing second in the league in scoring.
 In their first season, the Black Hawks led all NHL teams in scoring, led by Irvin and Babe Dye.
 Irvin's second season turned to tragedy as he fractured his skull, which led to retirement after the 1928–29 season, during which he had also added coaching duties.
 The Hawks had finished with the worst record in the NHL in both of his last two seasons as a player.

 Irvin was hired as head coach of the Black Hawks in 1930, and in his first season behind the bench led the team to 24 wins, 17 losses and 3 ties.
-The Black Hawks made it to the Stanley Cup Final but lost and the Black Hawks released him in September 1931.
+The Black Hawks made it to the Stanley Cup Finals but lost and the Black Hawks released him in September 1931.
 That November, the Toronto Maple Leafs were winless after five games and manager Conn Smythe convinced Irvin to coach the Leafs.
 In his first season coaching the Leafs (the first in the brand-new Maple Leaf Gardens), he achieved immediate success by winning the Stanley Cup.
 Irvin would lead the Leafs to the finals six more times, but could not deliver another Cup to Toronto.

 By the end of the 1939–40 season, which ended with yet another loss in the finals, Smythe believed that Irvin had taken the Leafs as far as he could and decided to replace him with former Leafs captain Hap Day, who had retired.
 Smythe also knew that he would be away in the war and felt that Irvin would not be tough enough without Smythe to back him up.